marekandreas/elpa/README.md

 ## Installation of the *ELPA* library

-*ELPA* is shipped with a standard autotools automake installation infrastruture.
+*ELPA* is shipped with a standard autotools automake installation infrastructure.
 Some other libraries are needed to install *ELPA* (the details depend on how you configure *ELPA*):